vishnuvisnu/flow-aggregation-service/README.md

 ## Next
 This service is designed to work for querying by hour and grouping by the combination of source_app, destination_app and vpc_id.
 Service can be extended to slice and dice by any combination of hour, source_app, destination_app and vpc_id with trivial changes to the code base.
-But extending to grouping by additional combinations of dimensions is limited.
 ### Partitioning
 This service maintains data structures for all the data in one place.
-Data need to be partitioned to be available and scalable.
+Data need to be partitioned for the service to be available and scalable.
 Time (hour) can be used to partition the data assuming that time(hour) is always used to index the metrics which is usually the case with the metrics.
 Current design of the metricsDB can be extended to partition the data by hour.

 ## Install
 ```